 Offline Evals

-Offline evaluations help you understand model or application performance using existing data.
-Instead of testing in production, you can experiment safely on curated datasets or historical project data in Arize.
+Offline evals run on datasets to help you test changes before deploying to production.
 Each evaluation runs in a controlled, repeatable environment, allowing you to measure how new versions behave before exposing them to real users.

 Why is Offline Evaluation important?